 - Roen, Duane.
 H., Veronica Pantoja, Lauren Yena, Susan K. Miller, and Eric Waggoner, eds.
 Strategies for Teaching First-Year Composition.
 NCTE, 2002.

 - Rodrigo, Rochelle, and Susan Miller-Cochran.
 “Acknowledging Disciplinary Contributions: On the Importance of Community College Scholarship to Rhetoric and Composition.”
 Composition, Rhetoric, and Disciplinarity, edited by Rita Malenczyk, Susan Miller-Cochran, Elizabeth Wardle, and Kathleen Blake Yancey.
-Utah State UP.
-In press.
+Utah State UP, 2018, pp. 53-69.

 - Tardy, Christine, and Susan Miller-Cochran.
 “Administrative Structures and Support for International L2 Writers: A Heuristic for WPAs.”
 The Internationalization of U.S. Writing Programs, edited by Shirley Rose and Irwin Weiser.
-Utah State UP.
-In press.
+Utah State UP, 2018, pp. 60-77.

 - Fedukovich, Casie, Susan Miller-Cochran, Brent Simoneaux, and Robin Snead.
 “A State of Permanent Contingency: Writing Programs, Hiring Practices, and a Persistent Breach of Ethics.”
 Labored: The State(ment) and Future of Work in Composition, edited by Randall McClure, Dayna V. Goldstein, and Michael A. Pemberton.
 Parlor Press, 2017, pp. 130-151.